yeweleke/BookShoot/README.md

 ## Installation and Testing Guidelines
 There are many ways to test BookShoot:
 - Clone this repo/download
-- register for api keys using the links provided in the comments in (MainActivity.java) and assign them to the variables
+- register for api keys using the links provided in the comments (MainActivity.java) and assign them to the variables
 - compile the code on an emulator or create a signed apk

 ## Promotional Video